ryantoddgarza/ttu-textbooks/src/data/markdown/survey-data.md

 ## Survey Data

-Data from our ongoing [student survey](https://forms.gle/qmQmnfZQYha1o6ys5) shows the reality of the "textbook problem" at TTU.
+Data from our ongoing [TTU student survey](https://forms.gle/qmQmnfZQYha1o6ys5) is programmatically analyzed to provide the latest condition of the "textbook problem" at the university.